 If you get that far, there is a form to fill in then a promised 7 day response time.
 Problem is, our clients tell us easyJet don't reply.
 In fact, our experience is they often fail to reply to our solicitor letters, nor to Court proceedings and have even failed to reply to Court Judgements we have obtained against them!

 Is this a deliberate ploy or incompetence?
 Does their CEO know that there are outstanding County Court judgements against them?
-Does their CEO realise we have even had to instruct Bailiffs to get them to pay a legitimate flight delay compensation claim?
+Does their CEO realise we have even had to instruct Bailiffs to get them to pay a legitimate flight compensation claim?

 We would be interested to receive answers to these questions.
 The lack of response from easyJet flies in the face (no pun intended) of their claim to be such a caring airline. easyJet, if you are listening, give us a call.
 We would love to hear from you.

-If you're having a problem claiming the compensation you are owed from easyJet, why not get in touch.
+If you're having a problem claiming the compensation you are owed by easyJet, why not get in touch.
 You can find out straight away if you have a potentially valid claim by just providing us with a few details about your flight using our Flight Delay Claim Form.